Thank you for visiting our website. It is designed to provide all the information you will need about our school in an easy to access way.

 The school has policies for dealing with incidents of bullying or racism, and actively discourages all forms of verbal or physical harassment.
 If you feel that your child is being bullied or is worried about coming to school, please contact us immediately so that we can take action.

-Mrs Kyne, our SENCO is available in person, by phone and email - please see SENCO on the contact page of the website or Click Here
+Mrs Ireland, our pastoral lead is available in person, by phone and email - please see SENCO on the contact page of the website or Click Here

-However, the school does have a formal procedure for complaints about the curriculum and also for more general issues.
+The school has a formal procedure for complaints about the curriculum and also for more general issues.
 This may involve the governors or the local education authority in certain instances.
-A copy of the complaints procedure is available via the Policies page of the school website.
+A copy of the complaints procedure is available via the Policies page of the website.